amir-cardiolab/Py4SciComp/README.md

 **A Unified Python cyberinfrastructure**: It is the hope that these resources motivate development of unified Python cuberinfrastructure that integrate these resources for scientific computing.

 In this Github directory, we provide a series of tutorials.
 Each tutorial is accompanied by a short Youtube video, sample codes, and data.
-Available resources (to be expanded in the future):
+Available resources (**to be expanded in the future**):

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% FEniCS %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-**FEniCS**:
+**FEniCS**: \
 Youtube playlist:

 1-Introduction \
 Youtube tutorial:

-2- 2-Automated parametric solution \
+2-Automated parametric solution \
 Youtube tutorial:

+3-Steady Navier-Stokes \
+Youtube tutorial:

+4-Unsteady Navier-Stokes \
+Youtube tutorial:

+5-2D mass transport (advection-diffusion) \
+Youtube tutorial:

+6-Importing 3D mesh into FeniCS \
+Youtube tutorial:

+7- 3D mass transport in complex geometry (advection-diffusion) \
+Youtube tutorial:

+8- 3D Biotransport (advection-diffusion) \
+Codes for this tutorial are available at: https://github.com/amir-cardiolab/Biotransport_FEniCS \
+Youtube tutorial:

+9- Residence-time (flow stagnation) \
+Youtube tutorial:

+10- Oasis: A robust package for minimally dissipative solution of Navier-Stokes \
+Youtube tutorial:

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% PyTorch %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+**PyTorch**: \
+Youtube playlist:

+1- Data-driven neural network (2D field to 2D field mappping) \
+Youtube tutorial:

+2- Physics-informed neural network (PINN) for forward problems \
+Youtube tutorial:

+3- PINN for inverse modeling \
+Codes for this tutorial are available at: https://github.com/amir-cardiolab/PINN-wss \
+Youtube tutorial:

+4- PINN for multi-fidelity and multi-physics modeling \
+Codes for this tutorial are available at: https://github.com/amir-cardiolab/PINN_multiphysics_multifidelity  \
+Youtube tutorial:

+5- Pytorch output converted to VTK/Matlab \
+Youtube tutorial:

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% VTK %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+**VTK**: \
+Coming soon!!!!!

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% Theory lectures %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+**FEM-based CFD **: \
+Lectures for computational fluid dynamics (CFD) with finite-element method (FEM).

+To be added in the futre.

+**Scientific machine learning **: \
+Lectures for scientific machine learning (machine learning in physics-based modeling).

+To be added in the futre.